By Katherine Long | Editor and Tom Maguire | Associate Editor

 Sometimes God’s call comes as a quiet whisper or a gentle nudge.
 Sometimes, though, it’s spoken loud and clear.

-A few years ago, Deacon Schiltz was enrolled in Father Charles Vavonese’s Spirituality of Leadership course in the Formation for Ministry program.
+A few years ago, David Schiltz was enrolled in Father Charles Vavonese’s Spirituality of Leadership course in the Formation for Ministry program.
 He and classmate Brain Lauri would carpool with their teacher to and from the class site in Utica.
-One night on the drive home, Father Vavonese turned to face future Deacon Schiltz in the back seat.
+One night on the drive home, Father Vavonese turned to face Schiltz in the back seat.

-“‘David, you know God’s calling you,’” Deacon Schiltz recalls Father Vavonese saying.
+“’David, you know God’s calling you,’” Schiltz recalls Father Vavonese saying.

-Formation has been “a daily walk with Christ,” Deacon Schiltz said.
+Formation has been “a daily walk with Christ,” Schiltz said.
+And now that he’s so close to the completion of that journey?

-He looks forward to living the ministry of a deacon, dedicated to service with “one foot always in the community and one foot always in the church.”
-That will mean being pastoral, attentive, present, and above all “a disciple of Christ … [to] take the word of the Gospel to the community.”
+After ordination, Schiltz looks forward to living the ministry of a deacon, dedicated to service with “one foot always in the community and one foot always in the church.”
+That will mean being pastoral, attentive, present, and above all “a disciple of Christ… and take the word of the Gospel to the community.”

 Home parish: St. Rose of Lima, North Syracuse